bevacqua/reaver/README.md

 # reaver

-> Minimal asset revving CLI and API
+> Minimal asset hashing CLI and API

 Use as a CLI or programmatically.